nautes-labs/website/src/en/guide/user-guide/code-repo.md

 > After the repository authorization is successful, if you need to update the related code repositories of the granted products or projects, such as adding or deleting related code repositories, the deploy key list of the authorized code repository will automatically update to reflect the changes of the corresponding code repository.
 >
 > If the resource file of the repository authorization is successfully created, the value of the `coderepo` cannot be changed.
 If you need to change the authorized code repository, please [Delete Repository Authorization](#delete-repository-authorization-api) and re-authorize it.
 >
+> Currently, we only support authorizing the code repository to its related product or projects within the product.
+Cross-product authorization is not supported yet.
+>
 > The code repositories within the same project have read and write permissions to each other by default.